 HFP has agreed to voluntarily provide within its MD&A, summarized unaudited financial information prepared for all of its Portfolio Investments for which it had previously filed a business acquisition report in accordance with section 8.2 of National Instrument 51-102 Continuous Disclosure Obligations.
-AFGRI Group Holdings Proprietary Limited ("AGH") and TopCo LP prepare their financial statements in accordance with IFRS as issued by the IASB (TopCo LP and AGH collectively, "Significant Portfolio Investments").
+AFGRI Holdings Proprietary Limited ("AFGRI Holdings"), the parent company of AFGRI Group Holdings Proprietary Limited ("AGH"), and TopCo LP prepare their financial statements in accordance with IFRS as issued by the IASB (TopCo LP and AFGRI Holdings collectively, "Significant Portfolio Investments").
 Such unaudited financial information is the responsibility of the respective management teams and has been prepared by them using recognition, measurement and presentation principles consistent with IFRS, and provided to the company in their underlying functional currencies.
-The company is limited in respect to the amount of independent verification it is able to perform with respect to the financial statements of AGH.
+The company is limited in respect to the amount of independent verification it is able to perform with respect to the financial statements of AFGRI Holdings.

-The company's investments in TopCo LP and AGH have fiscal years which end on December 31 and March 31 respectively.
+The company's investments in TopCo LP and AFGRI Holdings have fiscal years which end on December 31 and March 31 respectively.
 Summarized financial information of the company's Significant Portfolio Investments has generally been provided for the periods subsequent to the company's investment and to the extent that the most recent interim financial information is available to the company's management.